Language Teaching and Languages (French, German, Italian, Japanese, Korean, Spanish)

 - The Birkbeck College Applied Linguistics Society, an official University of London society, was formed to bring together students interested in applied linguistics and related fields (for example multilingualism, intercultural communication) in the London area.
 Birkbeck’s Centre for Multilingual and Multicultural Research hosts visiting scholars from all over the world and runs regular research seminars given by speakers from overseas and other UK institutions.

-- If you choose the four-year full-time International Experience route, you will have the opportunity to spend a year at a partner institution or undertake a work placement in the UK.
+- If you choose the four-year full-time International Experience route, you will have the opportunity to spend a year at a partner institution in Europe or Japan, depending on the language you study.

 Birkbeck makes all reasonable efforts to deliver educational services, modules and programmes of study as described on our website.
 In the event that there are material changes to our offering (for example, due to matters beyond our control), we will update applicant and student facing information as quickly as possible and offer alternatives to applicants, offer-holders and current students.